anionDev/GRYVAPaperServer/GRYVAPaperServer/ReadMe.md

 ### Example

-See [`docker-compose.example.yml`](https://projects.aniondev.de/PublicProjects/GRYVAImages/GRYVAPaperServer/-/blob/main/GRYVAPaperServer/Other/Reference/ReferenceContent/Examples/docker-compose.example.yml) for an example how to use this image.
+See the [minimal example `docker-compose.yml`](https://projects.aniondev.de/PublicProjects/GRYVAImages/GRYVAPaperServer/-/blob/main/GRYVAPaperServer/Other/Examples/MinimalDockerComposeFile/docker-compose.yml) for an example how to use this image.

 ## Development